eastbanctech/ts-optional/README.md

 To integrate with the CI, github [personal access tokens](https://github.com/settings/tokens) should be generated.
+Generated value should be defined in Travis as _GH_TOKEN_ To integrate with the CI:
+- github [personal access tokens](https://github.com/settings/tokens) should be generated.
-Generated value should be defined in Travis as _GH_TOKEN_ [environment variable](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings) for _master_ branch.
+    - Generated value should be defined in Travis as _GH_TOKEN_ [environment variable](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings) for _master_ branch.
+- npm account email should be defined as _NPM_EMAIL_ environment variable for all branches.
+- npm [access tokens](https://docs.npmjs.com/creating-and-viewing-authentication-tokens) should be defined as _NPM_TOKEN_ environment variable for all branches.